Slow start hurts Packers in a loss to Mankato West - Austin Daily Herald

 The Austin volleyball team had trouble getting started in the first two games as it lost to Mankato West 25-8, 25-12, 25-16 in Packer Gym Thursday.

-The Packers (0-10 overall, 0-10 Big Nine) hung around for awhile in the final game as they were within 10-8 and the Packers trailed just 20-15 late, but the Scarlets were able to rally and put the match away.
+The Packers (0-10 overall, 0-10 Big Nine) hung around for awhile in the final game as they were within 10-8 as well as trailing late just 20-15, but the Scarlets were able to rally and put the match away.

 The Scarlets (5-2 overall, 5-2 Big Nine) took a 9-1 lead to start the first game and the closest the Packers got was within 14-6 after Kennedy Bell put down a kill.
-Genesis went on a seven-point serving spree to start the second game for the Scarlets.
+West went on a seven-point serving spree to start the second game for the Scarlets.

 While the Packers do still have two matches remaining on their regular season schedule, which is supposed to run until Nov.
 24, plenty of schools in the area have switched to distance learning and a lot of seasons have come to an end.
 Austin could very well be in that same situation soon.